 - Zone-specific setpoint management

-- Predictive control algorithms based on egg load
+- Predictive control algorithms based on egg load and weight-loss data

 - Alarm notifications for out-of-range conditions